flogothetis/Abstractive-Summarization-T5-Keras/README.md

 # Test it ..!
-Change the text of the final notebook's cell to produce the summarization for your own text
+Change the text of the final notebook's cell to produce the summary for your own text

 ## Run on Google colab
 1. Open Google Colab